rackerlabs/support-how-to/content/how-to/cloud-servers/resize-standard-and-general-purpose-servers/index.md

 **Previous section:** [Create a Cloud Server](/support/how-to/create-a-cloud-server)

-This article shows how to resize your server in the [Cloud Control Panel](https://login.rackspace.com).
-The process changes the Virtual Processor (vCPU), Random Access Memory (RAM), and might also change disk size.
+This article describes how to resize your server in the [Cloud Control Panel](https://login.rackspace.com).
+The process changes the virtual processor (vCPU), random access memory (RAM), and might also change disk size.

-#### Servers can resize up, or down.
+Servers can resize up or down with the following exceptions:

-- Standard flavor Linux servers that use the deprecated paravirtual (PV) virtualization mode can resize down, with a potential for data loss.
+- Standard flavor Linux servers that use the deprecated paravirtual (PV) virtualization mode can resize down, potentially losing data.
-- OnMetal servers cannot be resized up, or down.
+- OnMetal servers cannot be resized up or down.
 - All other flavors can only resize up.
 - I/O flavors cannot resize through the Cloud Control Panel.
 Contact Rackspace Support to resize up an I/O flavor server.

+### Resize a server

-#### Use the following steps to resize a server:
+Use the following steps to resize a server:

-  **Note:** Each server size has a distinct uptime hourly cost, the new cost starts when the resize process finishes.
+**Note:** Each server size has a distinct uptime hourly cost, and the new cost starts when the resize process finishes.
 You might pay different rates for the same server within a single billing cycle.

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com).